Helmets Don't Save Lives

 The number of deaths by suicide is too high to be a coincidence and it highlights the severity that comes with head trauma.
 It also raises even further questions as to just how reliable helmets are and why they haven’t been enough to limit the risk at hand.
 Many believe that helmets are meant to protect against concussions, however, their actual purpose is to prevent head fractures.
 So, you will feel the blow and you will experience a head injury of sorts but it's okay because your skull will still be in tact.

-Over the last several years, the NFL has been sued for hiding the risks of concussions from football players and football has been blamed for a decline in mental health and the deaths of many.
+Over the last several years, the NFL has been sued for hiding the risks of concussions from football players and American football has been blamed for a decline in mental health and the deaths of many.
 Does knowing the risk change the likelihood of head trauma?
 No, it does not.
 However, football players have a right to know just how at risk they are and it has taken many suicides and law suits for there to be a shift.
 Despite this, the NFL does not accept responsibility, although they can acknowledge the events that have occurred over the years.
 In order for there to be some form of change, they should be capable of acknowledging that football can lead to severe brain trauma.
 That brain trauma can result in the development of brain diseases and that these changes can alter behavior in a very dangerous way.
 By acknowledging and accepting these notions, they can begin to move forward in finding methods to reduce the risk.

 As it stands, the latest changes have come in the form of play, where a new rule instructs players to lower their helmets.
 The purpose of this rule is to prevent head on collisions when tackles are made and failure to do so now results in a foul.
 This rule was met with a lot of disapproval simply because there are certain ways the game is meant to be played and has been played (Connolly).
 Changing that would not make football what it is and this would appear to be the general consensus amongst players.
 The most important thing is the preservation of life and since the implementation of the rule, the number of concussions within the NFL has not seen a significant decrease.
 Whilst helmets can withstand a great deal of force, they aren’t enough to ensure that the brain doesn’t shake upon impact of any kind.
 That is where the problem lies.